huggingface/optimum-quanto/README.md

 - store quantized weights,
 - gather input and output scales to rescale QTensor `int32` data to `int8`.

-Eventually, the produced quantized graph should be passed to a specific inductor backend to fuse rescale into the previous operation.
+Eventually, the produced quantized graph should be compiled through torch.dynamo to fuse rescale into the previous operation.

-Examples of fused operations can be found in https://github.com/Guangxuan-Xiao/torch-int.
+This is currently blocked by several pending pytorch issues to add proper support of Tensor subclasses in `torch.dynamo`.